-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost sharing amount.

 Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: medical emergencies and urgently needed services.
 For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.